argoproj/argo-cd/docs/user-guide/helm.md

     - values-production.yaml
 ```

-ArgoCD now supports Glob expressions for valueFiles (especially useful when using umbrella charts with a lot of dependencies) :
+Argo CD now supports Glob expressions for valueFiles (especially useful when using umbrella charts with a lot of dependencies) :

 ```bash
 argocd app set helm-guestbook --values subdir/**/values-*.yaml